wormhole-foundation/example-swap-layer/evm/README.md

 ## Basics

-The basic premise of the Swap Layer contract is to compose on top of the [Liquidity Layer](https://github.com/wormhole-foundation/example-liquidity-layer/) to facilitate any-token-to-any-token transfers cross-chain via USDC/CCTP as the "liquidity highway asset", Uniswap/TraderJoe and Jupiter for swaps to and from USDC on EVM and Solana respectively, and Wormhole general-message-passing (GMP) for transmitting additional information.
+The basic premise of the Swap Layer contract is to compose on top of the [Liquidity Layer](https://github.com/wormhole-foundation/example-liquidity-layer/) to facilitate any-token-to-any-token (*) transfers cross-chain via USDC/CCTP as the "liquidity highway asset", Uniswap/TraderJoe and Jupiter for swaps to and from USDC on EVM and Solana respectively, and Wormhole general-message-passing (GMP) for transmitting additional information.

 In a nutshell, the Liquidity Layer is a more advanced version of the [Wormhole Circle Integration](https://github.com/wormhole-foundation/wormhole-circle-integration), which allows composing CCTP transfers with Wormhole GMP.
 For slow finality chains, the Liquidity Layer additionally offers a fast transfer mode, which emits an instant finality message on the source chain, which then kicks off an auction to front the transferred USDC on Solana (a fast finality chain) so it can be taken to the target chain from there.
 The original funds (i.e. the USDC CCTP transfer originating from the source chain) are subsequently routed to the auction winner once the slower CCTP attestation becomes available.

+(*) though see limitations section below

 ## Flow